open-telemetry/opentelemetry.io/content/en/blog/2022/metrics-announcement.md

 - Metrics functionality included in the OpenTelemetry language-specific APIs, which provide language-specific interfaces that can create and manipulate metrics, and associate metadata and attributes to each.
 These are useful for:
-  - Developers of shared libraries that are distributed to end-users, so that these end users can natively use OpenTelemetry to capture metrics from these.
+  - Developers of shared libraries that are distributed to end users, so that these end users can natively use OpenTelemetry to capture metrics from these.
 For example, gRPC uses these APIs to produce latency, throughput, and error rate metrics for each RPC method on a given service.